 Traveling with a limited budget?
-This guide is a useful resource to discover the best street food in Chania, Crete.
+This guide is useful for discovering the cheapest food in Chania, Crete.

 Street Food in Chania, Crete